-Note.-The table reports results from estimating eq.
+NOTE. -The table reports results from estimating eq.
 (5) by OLS for the dependent variable indicated in the column heading.
-Specifically, the dependent variable is log operating expenses (col. 1); log depreciation expenses (col. 2); Medicare share of inpatient days (col. 3); log length of stay, with length of stay defined as patient days/admissions (col. 4); and the ratio of the number of full-time-equivalent RNs to the sum of full-time-equivalent RNs plus full-time-equivalent LPNs (col. 5).
+Specifically, the dependent variable is log operating expenses (col. 1); log depreciation expenses (col. 2); Medicare share of inpatient days (col. 3); log length of stay, with length of stay depreciation expenses (col. 2); and the ratio of the number of full-time-equivalent RNs to the sum of full-time-equivalent RNs plus full-time-equivalent RNs (col. 5).
 All regressions include hospital and year fixed effects.
 The variable POSTTREND = 0 through 1983 and then takes the values 1, 2, and 3 in 1984, 1985, and 1986, respectively.
 The variable $d_i$ is an indicator variable for year t.
-In all columns but cols, 3 and 4, $m_i$ measures the Medicare share of the hospital's inpatient days in 1980, and data from 1980 are excluded from the analysis.
-Note also that while we code the regressor $m_i$ to be zero for the approximately 15 percent of hospitals that are exempt from PPS (see fig. 4), we allow the dependent variable Medicare in col. 3 to take its actual value for all hospitals.
-Standard errors are in parentheses.
-Standard errors are adjusted to allow for an arbitrary covariance matrix within each hospital over time.
-To interpret the magnitudes, recall that the average Medicare share in 1983 is about twe-fifthe ification test term, $d{1983}$ . $m{i\cdot}$ In both cases, there is a very precisely estimated coefficient of $\tilde{\beta}$ of about 0.53 (standard error approximately 0.05).
+In all columns but cols.
+3 and 4, m, measures the Medicare share of the hospital's inpatient days in 1980, and data from 1980 are excluded from the analysis.
+Note also that while we code the regressor m, to be zero for the approximately 15 percent of hospitals that are exempt from PPS (see fig. 4), we allow the dependent variable Medicare share in col. 3 to take its actual value for all hospital over time.
+To interpret the magnitudes, recall that the average Medicare share in 1983 is about two-fifths.

+ification test term, $d{1983} \cdot m{i^}$ .
+In both cases, there is a very precisely estimated coefficient of $\tilde{\beta}$ of about 0.53 (standard error approximately 0.05).
 In column 5 as in column 2, there is no evidence of a pre-PPS differential effect.
 With a calculation similar to that above, the estimate of 0.53 suggests that, in its first three years, PPS was associated, on average, with an approximately 4 percent per year increase in hospitals' capital-labor ratio.